igrishaev/farseer/README.md

 - `:jetty/port` (8080 by default) the port to listen to.

 - `:jetty/join?` (`false` by default) whether or not to wait for the server being stopped.
-Whent it's `true`, the main thread will hang until you press Ctrl-C.
+When it's `true`, the main thread will hang until you press Ctrl-C.

 - any other [Jetty-related key][jetty-params] with the `:jetty/` namespace, for